Bible Book of Daniel, Part 1 - Introduction & Chapter 1

 · A tin of white emulsion as a back-wash

 · Screws coming out behind the back of wood strips to slot into the baseboard

 · Pictures and words printed from a printer running out of ink

 I have created nine sections to cover the twelve chapters, with each one building further on the overall display – first around the edges to form the context, and then the real meat in the middle about the prophecies.

 To begin with, here are ten main points or themes, based around the first chapter of Daniel and a general overview of this book.

-There is a block of wood for each point which fits along the bottom of the display to form the foundation of things going forward.
+There is a block of wood for each point that fits the bottom of the display to form the foundation of things from now on.

-There are two other resources you need alongside these posts.
-Firstly, the bible itself, ideally the Kings James version, to read and study yourself..
+There are two other resources you need alongside.
+Firstly, the bible itself, ideally the Kings James version, to read and study yourself.